ServiceNow Integration - Instance Setup Guide

 15.png

-That should create your new Access Policy in your Dashboard.
+• That should create a new Access Policy in your Dashboard.

 16.png